 Over the past year, workspaces have evolved to keep up with the fast-paced working environment of today.
-And with multiple disruptive factors at play, organizations will have to rethink how they manage, design and utilize office space as we head into next year.
+And with multiple disruptive factors at play, organizations will have to rethink how they manage, design and utilise office space as we head into next year.
 To help in this endeavor, we've identified 6 trends that will shape the modern workspaces of 2017.

-1. Accommodating Younger Generations
+1. Accommodating younger generations

 Millennials presence in the workplace is increasing, with a third of them now in management roles.
 In a previous blog post, we discussed the need to engage them through flexible workspaces to improve the low job retention rates.
 In 2017, we expect to see many organizations redesigning their workspace to accommodate Millennials, who tend to prefer a more collaborative and creative working environment.

 2017 will also be the first year that Generation Z makes their way into the workforce.
 How organizations will change their workplace to accommodate them is largely unknown, as we don’t really know their workplace preferences yet.
 As the next generation on from Millennials, we can assume that they will take a similar, more evolved stance on how they want their workspace to take shape i.e. even more flexible and creative.

 In an attempt to lower absenteeism and to attract new talent, organizations are expected to continue focusing on employee well-being in 2017.
 As the workplace has evolved, on-site health practitioners from doctors to massage therapists have been introduced to bolster the positivity of the workforce.
 With this focus on employee well-being, an increasing number of wellness programs are expected to be introduced in 2017.